 Contributions to AHV, IV and EO depending on assets and pension income (in CHF/year): min.
 CHF 503; max.
 CHF 25,150.

 Public sources

-In 2019, some 25 % of annual AHV income was financed by the public authorities.
+Some 27 % of annual AHV revenues were financed by the public authorities in 2020.
 This amount consists of the Federal contribution, levies on value-added tax revenue and money raised by the casino tax.